 Our experience on the Bobsled trail in Big Bear

-A trip to Big Bear Lake wouldn’t be complete without a stop at the local ski slopes, so we set out to explore the Snow Summit resort.
+A trip to Big Bear Lake wouldn’t be complete without a stop at the local ski slopes, so we set out to explore Snow Summit (part of the Big Bear Mountain Resorts).
 We knew we wanted to get to the summit and found two options to reach the top.

-Our first option was a $34 lift ticket combo which included a scenic chairlift and lunch experience.
-We would plan on checking out the 1.0 mile loop trail at the summit of the mountain to round out the day.
-After searching for reviews of the two lunch options, either the Skyline Taphouse or the Bighorn Smokehouse, we weren’t left overly impressed with the dining options.
-We also discovered the 1.0 mile loop is also used by mountain bikers.
+Our first option was an expensive lift ticket which included a scenic chairlift and lunch experience.
+We also planned on checking out the 1.0 mile loop trail at the summit of the mountain to round out the day.

 Getting to the Bobsled trailhead